Strift/portfolio/content/blog/advent-of-blog-lessons.md

 ### Try this for a change

-It felt wrong to flail myself for not showing up.
+It felt wrong to beat myself up for not showing up.
 As I said earlier, my goal was to publish more often.
 And I did.
 I wrote 17 articles.
 That’s more than I usually do in an entire year.

 So why was I conflicted?

 I guess I needed to be clearer with myself.
 I needed to look at things through the correct lens.
 Pick the right metric.
-Otherwise, there would always be opportunities to look at the glass half-full.
+Otherwise, there would always be opportunities to look at the glass half-empty.

 Reading _The Subtle Art of Not Giving a Fuck_, I learned about Dave Mustaine, one of the most influential guitarists of his generation.
 He is the founder of Megadeth, which sold 50 million albums worldwide.